kubernetes/website/content/en/blog/_posts/2019-05-22-OPA-Gatekeeper-Policy-and-Governance-for-Kubernetes.md

 ### Data Replication

-Audit requires replication of Kubernetes resources into OPA before they can be evaluated against the enforced constraints.
-Data replication is also required by constraints that need access to objects in the cluster other than the object under evaluation.
-For example, a constraint that enforces uniqueness of ingress hostname must have access to all other ingresses in the cluster.
+Audit requires replication of Kubernetes resources into OPA before they can be evaluated against the enforced Constraints.
+Data replication is also required by Constraints that need access to objects in the cluster other than the object under evaluation.
+For example, a Constraint that enforces uniqueness of ingress hostname must have access to all other ingresses in the cluster.

 To configure Kubernetes data to be replicated, create a sync config resource with the resources to be replicated into OPA.
 For example, the below configuration replicates all namespace and pod resources to OPA.